malegria01/IdentificationSecretoryPeptides/README.md

 # Identification Secretory Peptides
-This repository is part of the paper: ***"In silico identification of novel secretory peptides from bacteria proteome"***
+This repository is part of the paper: ***"In silico identification of novel secretory peptides from bacterial proteome"***

 # Computational Analysis of Signal Peptides Interacting with SecA in *Escherichia coli*